 HEPA filters attract and trap pollutants and particles in the air via a combination of three processes:

-- Interception – Particles flowing through the filter within a specific radius are captured and directly adhere to one of the HEPA strands.
+- Interception - Particles flowing through the screen within a specific radius are captured and directly adhere to one of the HEPA strands.

 Advantages of HEPA Filtration

-When implemented throughout a building, and utilized on a regular basis, HEPA filters afford several advantages to businesses.
+When implemented throughout a building, and utilized on a regular basis, HEPA filters afford several benefits to businesses.

 - Significantly reduces indoor air pollution.